AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/create-projects.md

 ---
 # Create projects

-[Projects](/help/analysis-workspace/build-workspace-project/freeform-overview.md) in Analysis Workspace allow you to view business-critical analyses that can be shared with stakeholders inside or outside your organization.
+[Projects](/help/analysis-workspace/build-workspace-project/freeform-overview.md) in Analysis Workspace allow you to create and view business-critical analyses.
+These analyses can be shared with stakeholders inside or outside your organization.

 1. In Customer Journey Analytics, select **[!UICONTROL Workspace]**.